hackbrightacademy/sql_lesson/PART3-WEB.md

     webapp.py
     hackbright.py

-Now, we make a mad lib.
+Now, we make our mad lib.
 Remember, a mad lib is basically a template with a series of spaces for you to fill in with context free words.

     The ___noun___ ___verb___ ___adverb___.